Why Landlines Are Losing Relevance

 The shift to remote and hybrid work makes landlines less practical.
 Today’s workforce is more mobile than ever.
 With team members working from home, on the go, or across time zones, cloud-based phone systems offer the flexibility traditional setups simply can’t.
 Changing work environments demand communication tools that adapt quickly.

-3. Cost and Maintenance of Traditional Phone Systems
+3. Traditional Phone Systems Cost More

 Landlines come with high costs and upkeep.
 Installing and maintaining traditional phone systems can be expensive.
 Between hardware, cable wiring, and ongoing service fees, you’re investing in a system that offers less value.
 In contrast, cloud-based systems reduce cost and maintenance significantly.